Soviet invasion of Xinjiang: Background

-Soviet invasion of China
+Soviet invasion of Xinjiang

 In 1934, two brigades of about 7,000 Soviet GPU troops, backed by tanks, airplanes and artillery with mustard gas, crossed the border to assist Sheng Shicai in gaining control of Xinjiang.
 The brigades were named "Altayiiskii" and "Tarbakhataiskii".
-Sheng's Manchurian army was being severely beaten by an alliance of the Han Chinese army led by general Zhang Peiyuan, and the New 36th Division led by Ma Zhongying.
+Sheng's Han Chinese army was being severely beaten by an alliance of the army led by general Zhang Peiyuan, and the Chinese Muslim New 36th Division led by Ma Zhongying.
 Ma fought under the banner of the Kuomintang Republic of China government.
 The joint Soviet-White Russian force was called "The Altai Volunteers".
 Soviet soldiers disguised themselves in uniforms lacking markings, and were dispersed among the White Russians.

 Despite his early successes, Zhang's forces were overrun at Kulja and Chuguchak, and he committed suicide after the battle at Muzart Pass to avoid capture.

 Even though the Soviets were superior to the New 36th Division in both manpower and technology, they were held off for weeks and took severe casualties.
 The New 36th Division managed to halt the Soviet forces from supplying Sheng with military equipment.
 Chinese Muslim troops led by Ma Shih-ming managed to hold off the superior Red Army forces armed with machine guns, tanks, and planes for about 30 days.

 When news that Chinese forces had defeated the Soviets reached Chinese prisoners in Ürümqi, they were reported to have jubilantly celebrated in their cells.

 Ma Hushan, Deputy Divisional Commander of the New 36th division, became well known for victories over Russian forces during the invasion.

 At this point, Chiang Kai-shek was ready to send Huang Shaohong and his expeditionary force which he assembled to assist Ma Zhongying against Sheng, but when Chiang heard about the Soviet invasion, he decided to withdraw to avoid an international incident if his troops directly engaged the Soviets.

-The Russ(ians) brought the feiji (airplanes) and bombed and gassed us – Ma Hsi Jung reported (Ma Hushan) on the war.
+"The Russ(ians) brought the feiji (airplanes) and bombed and gassed us", Ma Hsi Jung reported (Ma Hushan) on the war.